-Hyundai Santa Fe owners have reported 9 problems associated with brake antilock control unit/module (under the service brakes category).
+Hyundai Santa Fe owners have reported 9 problems related to brake antilock control unit/module (under the service brakes category).

 See all problems of the 2004 Hyundai Santa Fe.

-The vehicle identification number (VIN) of the car was KM8SC73D24_.
 2004 Hyundai Santa Fe with brake failure.
 Consumer states that Hyundai has not come up with a reason why this failure has occurred.
 Consumer barely missed an accident by applying the emergency brake and sliding to a stop.
 The consumer stated a recall had been issued for the abs, however his vehicle was not included the recall.
 The dealer suggested all types of scenario's for the brake failure.
 The consumer suspected there may be a defect in the abs.
 The consumer stated the brakes were applied and slowing the vehicle normally when they suddenly disengaged.
 The consumer stated he was unable to disengage the cruise control system by depressing the brake pedal, and the vehicle continued to accelerate.
 The cruise control was manually disengaged by pressing the cruise control off button after pressing the brake pedal several times failed to disengage the system.
-This brake antilock control unit/module issue occurred 12/29/2007.

-The car is a 2003 Hyundai Santa Fe.
-There was crash involved with this Hyundai Santa Fe.
 Check engine light was displayed.
 While driving at a low speed toward a red traffic light, I applied the brakes with no results.
 The pedal went all the way to the floor.
 Released, re-applied - still no brakes.
 This failure resulted in the car crashing into the vehicle ahead of it that was waiting at the red stop light.
 Brought the vehicle into the dealer.
 They could not find any problems.
 I was charged .
 5 labor hours ($46.
 50) and sent on my way with no resolution or explanation of what caused the loss of brakes and resulting accident.
 On this same service day, after consulting with Hyundai consumer affairs, I brought the vehicle to a 2nd Hyundai dealer for a second opinion/inspection.
 I was charged another $19.
 95 but again, service could not identify a problem.
 After further research into the history of service on this new vehicle, I confirmed that it was serviced in April 2004 as a result of a recall notice I received (recall no. 065 - abs reprogramming).
 Although the service ticket indicated the correction included "performing recall #065.
 Hecu reprogramming", the summary and description of consequence listed in your NHTSA campaign id number 04v131000 is exactly what happened on the date of my accident.
 The day of the accident, I had my vehicle through a car wash.
 Neither Hyundai dealer questioned whether the brake pad may have been wet and/or acknowledged that just over a year earlier, this vehicle was brought in under a recall involving the abs, the consequence of an extended stopping distance occurring and a possible crash resulting.
 In November 2004 (after the recall service was performed), the vehicle again displayed the check engine light.
 It was brought into the dealer, service could not identify any problems on inspection.
 The events and history leading to the current failure seems to indicate that the previous recall work performed was not effective.
 My follow up call to Hyundai consumer affairs has not been returned to date.
-This problem occurred on 08/27/05.

 |Problem Category||Number of Problems|